eclipse-efbt/efbt-website/markdown_content/user-guide/dpm-operations-guide.md

 ### Step 1: Prepare DPM Data

-Click the "Prepare DPM Data" card to validate and stage your source data for processing.
-This step ensures your data meets all requirements before moving to the import phase.
+Click the "Prepare DPM Data" card to import and preprocess the data from the EBA website.
+This step ensures the ontology represented in the EBA ITS to the import phase.
 The system will validate your source data and confirm it is ready for import.

 ### Step 2: Import DPM Data

-Click the "Import DPM Data" card to process your source data and apply the necessary transformations.
+Click the "Import DPM Data" card to process the EBA ITS ontology and apply the necessary mapping to the SMCube methodology.
 During this step, the system imports your data into DPM structures while performing validation checks.
-Once complete, your data will be properly structured according to DPM specifications.
+Once complete, your EBA ITS ontology will be properly structured according to SMCube specifications.

 ### Step 3: Create Output Layers